Casting Crowns: Recent history

 In September 2013, the band released "All You've Ever Wanted", the first single from Thrive which was released on January 28, 2014. and charted No. 6 in Billboard's Top 200 in its first week.
 In early 2015, Casting Crowns released the hymns-album, Glorious Day - Hymns of Faith, exclusively through Cracker Barrel Old Country Stores.
-The album includes Casting Crowns' Until the Whole World Hears singles "Glorious Day" and "Blessed Redeemer", and acoustic versions of "If We Are the Body" and "Praise You in This Storm" as well as eight hymns, mostly covers.
+The album includes their Until the Whole World Hears singles "Glorious Day" and "Blessed Redeemer", and acoustic versions of "If We Are the Body" and "Praise You in This Storm" as well as eight hymns, mostly covers.
 In November 2015, the band released A Live Worship Experience.
-The album was recorded live at the band's home church, Eagle's Landing First Baptist Church, and features 12 songs, including worship songs "Great Are You Lord," and "Good Good Father," and Casting Crowns' songs "Just Be Held" and "Thrive."
+The album was recorded live at the band's home church, Eagle's Landing First Baptist Church, and features 12 songs, including worship songs "Great Are You Lord," and "Good Good Father," and their songs "Just Be Held" and "Thrive."

 On September 16, 2016, the band released their seventh studio album, The Very Next Thing, which was preceded by the single "One Step Away".
 It was followed by a second single from the album, "Oh My Soul".

-On October 20, 2017, the band released a new EP, It's Finally Christmas, and embarked on "A Glorious Christmas" tour with for KING & COUNTRY shortly after its release.
+On October 20, 2017, they released a new EP, It's Finally Christmas, and embarked on "A Glorious Christmas" tour with for KING & COUNTRY shortly after its release.

 On October 11, 2018, the band announced Only Jesus, scheduled for release on November 16, 2018, with a video introduction by Mark Hall and made the title track available to those on their fans list.
-On October 12, 2018, they also released a second track, "Nobody", featuring Matthew West, to fans.
-On October 19, they released a third track, "In the Hands of the Potter" to those on their fans list.
-On September 25, they released the deluxe edition.

-On June 16, 2021, the band released "Scars in Heaven".

-Andy Williams, the band's former drummer, died on July 9, 2021 at age 49 from injuries sustained in a June 27 motorcycle accident.
+On October 12, 2018, they also released to their fans a second track, "Nobody", featuring Matthew West.
+On October 19, they released a third track, "In the Hands of the Potter", to those on their fans list.
+On September 25, the band released the deluxe edition.
+On June 16, 2021, they released "Scars in Heaven".
+Andy Williams, the band's former drummer, died on July 9, 2021, at age 49 from injuries sustained in a motorcycle accident on June 27.

+In 2023, the band announced The Healer Tour, which included artists Ben Fuller and We Are Messengers.

 Ministry

-In keeping with The Great Commission, Hall describes their music as a "ministry of discipleship".

-Mark Hall is youth minister at Eagle's Landing First Baptist Church in McDonough, Georgia, while the other members are active in their respective churches.
-They do the band part-time around their full-time work of raising families and church service.
-They often tour from Thursday to Saturday so that they can be home for church on Sunday morning and Wednesday night.
+In keeping with The Great Commission, Mark Hall said their music is a "ministry of discipleship".
+Hall is the youth minister at Eagle's Landing First Baptist Church in McDonough, Georgia, while the other members are active in their respective churches.
+They are in the band part-time while leading their families and church service.
+They often tour from Thursday to Saturday so they can be home for church on Sunday morning and Wednesday night.